Funding Guidelines |

 -

-- After public comment from local musicians during the meeting on the latest guidelines for Live Music Fund Event Program presented on September 13.
-The Commission approved Recommendation 20211101-3c to support but update guidelines around eligibility and additional uses based on feedback from a new working group to “discuss Live Music Fund guidelines in terms of stakeholders”.
+November 1, 2021 – Music Commission Meeting- After public comment from local musicians on the latest guidelines for Live Music Fund Event Program presented on September 13, the Commission approved Recommendation 20211101-3c to support but update guidelines around eligibility and additional uses based on feedback from the newly established Live Music Fund Stakeholder Working Group.

 - Watch the November 1 Music Commission meeting.